tacton/tacton-basic-logging/readme.md

 But in some aspects it is not compatible at all:

 * This logging library does not do any networking.
-At all.
+* This logging library does not do database inserts.
 * Any configuration of appenders that use networking will not work.
 * The MDC classes works in Java 9 and later.